ericnbello/azure-hybrid-ad-lab/README.md

     - Enable password hash synchronization during the Azure AD Connect setup.

 ## Conclusion
 This project showcases a comprehensive approach to integrating on-premises Active Directory with Azure, providing a robust hybrid identity solution.
 By following the steps outlined, you can achieve seamless SSO and secure user authentication across your hybrid environment.
-This setup is ideal for demonstrating practical knowledge of AD, Azure integration, and hybrid identity management to potential employers.
+This setup is ideal for demonstrating practical knowledge of AD, Azure integration, and hybrid identity management.